epam/Wilma/README.md

 * Gradle, Checkstyle, Git Integration for the IDE

 ####Building with Gradle
-The project can be built with by executing the following command from the root directory which contains the project (the folder which contains the gradlew file):
+The project can be built by executing the following command from project root folder:

 `gradlew clean build`

+Note for Windows users: Use gradlew.bat instead of gradle.

 ####Running with Gradle
-The project can be run by executing the following command from the root directory which contains the project (the folder which contains the gradlew file).
+The project can be run by executing the following command from project root folder:

 #####Wilma application
 `gradlew -q :wilma-application:wilma-engine:run`